Tuition Benefit for Dependent Children Attending the University of Pennsylvania

 - If the other scholarship will be used to cover the taxes that are withheld from a dependent graduate tuition benefit, the recipient must consult with the scholarship organization and/or IRS to determine if this is acceptable.

-Please note, loans are not considered in the calculation of the tuition benefit amount and therefore are not subject to this policy.
+Note, loans are not considered in the calculation of the tuition benefit amount and therefore are not subject to this policy.

 407.7 APPLYING FOR BENEFITS

 To apply for tuition benefits, use the online tuition system.
 Applicants are encouraged to apply as soon as the student has been accepted into a school’s program and receives his/her Student ID or the student receives a bill.
-Applicants must request payment for every semester in which you wish to use the benefit.
+Applicants must request payment for every semester in which they wish to use the benefit.

 |Semester||System Opens to Requests||Deadline for Submitting Requests|